jdwittenauer/sandbox/README.md

 nosql
 ============

-Experimenting with several non-traditional (i.e. "NoSQL") data stores.
+Experimenting with several no-SQL data stores.
+Currently includes example code using Cassandra, MongoDB, and Neo4j.
+Each respective server must be installed and configured in order to run the examples locally.